bridgedb/Validator/README.md

 ======================
 validator.properties
 ------------
+(Included in the build and can be found at rdf-tools/resources)

 This file contain the local setup information which MUST be checked and ideally overwritten in local.properties to match the specific local setup.